There are so many reasons to visit Sri Lanka. It remains one of my favourite countries I have ever visited.

 Golden sands dotted with seashells, a sea that is just as great for swimming as it is surfing, room to spread out, and not a resort in site… these are the things that really tick the boxes for me.
 Mirissa, on Sri Lanka’s south coast, had them all.
 Add to that some great seafood eaten with the sea lapping at your feet and some low-key but fun beach bars and it truly is paradise.

 One of the highlights of this breathtaking country is the chance to see some truly spectacular wildlife.
-Minneriya National Park is the largest known meeting of Asian elephants, and jeep safaris are available to witness them up close in person, in their natural habitat.
+Minneriya National Park is the largest known meeting of Asian elephants.
+Jeep safaris are available to witness them up close in person, in their natural habitat.
 Seeing so many and even getting a sense of their unique communities is an unforgettable experience.

 Along the way, you’ll also spot three types of monkeys, plenty of exotic birds, among others.

-Meanwhile, climbing Sigiriya Rock may be a walking excursion, but requires some steely nerves when it comes to heights, particularly when navigating the various not-so-sturdy-looking steps set into the rock face.
+Meanwhile, climbing Sigiriya Rock may be a walking excursion, but requires some steely nerves when it comes to heights.
+You will particularly need this when navigating the various not-so-sturdy-looking steps set into the rock face.

-The rock reaches a height of 660 feet, and the wonder of the place and incredible views are more than worth the effort.
+The rock reaches a height of 660 feet.
+But the incredible views are more than worth the effort.

 Sri Lanka is a great destination for foodies.
 These are a few I recommend trying: